WHS LLC Student Inquiry Guide

 Reliability of Wikipedia

 You will need to spend a considerable amount of time on your preliminary reading in order to develop an essential question.
+At this point, you will most likely be utilizing general reference materials on your topic.
 As you read, it will help to ask questions such as: Are there common themes related to this topic?
 What have researchers pursued in relation to this topic?
 Is there is anything controversial about this topic?
 Can the answer to my question spark debate?
 Do you have strong reactions, for or against, the positions taken by researchers?
 The answer to your question should not be obvious or necessarily true.
 The question you pose should provoke the reader to want to find out more.

 Find and Curate: Locate information from multiple and differentiated quality sources to help you investigate your research question.
 Select a variety of sources and media (images, video, infographics, etc.) and identify whether they are valid, and will support your work.
 Your teacher may have specific requirements in terms of the amount and diversity of sources (books, periodical - newspaper and magazine- articles, scholarly journal articles, expert testimony, primary sources, secondary sources, etc.)